Roxbury News: Grand jury subpoena

-Account hack and burglary
+Account hack

 On January 13, 2008, apparent hackers compromised Roxbury's YouTube account and deleted all but 1 of 160 news videos stored on that site.
 On the only video not deleted, the hackers left a message saying "You should just quit...I've seen better work from an autistic 4th grader with an eye patch on and no hands to even operate the camera, so yeah i guess you can see by now how much your life is a joke."
 In a video response, Roxbury offered a $1,000 bounty for information leading to the identification of the perpetrators and noted that he was working with YouTube administrators officials and law enforcement officials on the matter.
 James Roxbury said that "We feel this has to be a criminal activity.
 We know the videos must be getting to somebody," and was able to restore the videos from backup sources.

+Burglary

 In July 2008, the Roxbury News office was burglarized, with thousands of dollars in audio visual equipment missing, including three 40-inch monitors, and two high-definition Panasonic HDX200 cameras, and other accessories.
 Because data storage units containing backups of his news videos were not touched, Roxbury did not believe the burglary was politically motivated.